Biostatistics, Epidemiology, Research Methodolgy

-Dr. Gorman brings a decade of experience developing and teaching courses in biostatistics, epidemiology, research methodology, and program evaluation to diverse undergraduate and graduate learners in both face-to-face and online settings.
-As a research generalist, Dr. Gorman’s research experiences and interests are diverse, spanning topics such as marketing research using eye-tracking cameras, evaluation of farm-to-preschool programs in Southern California’s urban food deserts, the accuracy of online health information on knowledge exchange social websites, and an evaluation of Guatemala’s healthcare system.
+Gorman brings a decade of experience developing and teaching courses in biostatistics, epidemiology, research methodology, public health, and program evaluation to diverse undergraduate and graduate learners in both face-to-face and online settings.
+As a research generalist, Gorman’s research experiences and interests are diverse, spanning topics such as needs assessments and curriculum development in genetic counseling, evaluation of farm-to-preschool programs in Southern California’s urban food deserts, the accuracy of health information on knowledge exchange social websites, and an evaluation of Guatemala’s healthcare system.

 Serving as a methodological/statistical consultant, committee chair, and topic expert, Gorman has helped 50 graduate students successfully complete theses, dissertations, and capstone projects on a range of topics in healthcare and education.
 In his role as Associate Director of Research for the MSGC program, he currently supports students with all aspects of their capstone projects, from identifying topics and refining research questions through analysis and presentation of findings.